 Fifteen days have passed since the Parli thermal power plant was shifted to Parbhani

-Parbhani: Considering the shortage of oxygen in the district, as a viable option, the oxygen system at the thermal power plant at Parli was rushed to the Zilla Parishad building premises.
-Fifteen days later, it is still not operational.
+Parbhani: Considering the shortage of oxygen in the district, the oxygen system at the thermal power plant at Parli was moved to the Zilla Parishad building premises as a viable option.
+Fifteen days have passed but it is still not operational.
 There is no way to understand the reason for this delay.

-While the demand for oxygen is increasing here, the system at the thermal power plant at Parli as an immediate measure.
-On the evening of 18th April, the vehicle was brought to the premises of Zilla Parishad building.
-The vehicles had left Parli and headed towards Parbhani at 3 pm.
+As the demand for oxygen is increasing here, the system at the thermal power plant at Parli has been set up as an immediate measure.
+On the evening of April 18, the vehicle was brought to the Zilla Parishad premises.
+The vehicles had left Parli for Parbhani at 3 pm.
 Until then, the space required for the installation of tanks was created.
 The vehicles reached here in the evening of the same day.
 Efforts were being made on a war footing to install this system.

-Administrative sources at the time said that the system would be operational in six to seven days when the work started.
+When the work started, the system would be operational in six to seven days, administrative sources said at the time.
 The people’s representatives had claimed that the system would be launched in just two to three days.
-Though the work of this system was completed late, it would be done before Maharashtra Day and it was said that the system would be formally inaugurated by the Guardian Minister Nawab Malik.
-In fact, the work is not yet complete.
+Though the work of the system was completed late, it would be done before Maharashtra Day and the system would be formally inaugurated by the Guardian Minister Nawab Malik.
+In fact this work is not yet complete.

 Once the system is operational, all Kovid centers in the city are expected to receive the required oxygen.
 The role of Divisional Commissioner Sunil Kendrakar was crucial in bringing the relevant system from Parli to Parbhani.
-They worked hard and played a vital role, but the oxygen system was not yet operational.
+They played a key role in the hard work, but the oxygen system is still not operational.
 The system has a capacity of 50,000 liters of oxygen per hour and has two tanks of 10 KL.
 It will produce oxygen 24 hours a day and has the capacity to produce 600 large cylinders daily.

-The district administration had to carry out the exercise of ordering oxygen tankers from Chakan, Bellary and Rajeshwari against the backdrop of shortage of oxygen in the district.
-In the last week of last month, the district was experiencing severe shortage of oxygen.
-At the same time, 18 KL from Chakan, 18 KL from Bellary and 14 KL from Rajeshwari (Hyderabad) were available at the same time.
+Against the backdrop of shortage of oxygen in the district, the district administration had to carry out the exercise of ordering oxygen tankers from Chakan, Bellary and Rajeshwari.
+In the last week of last month, the district was experiencing a severe shortage of oxygen.
+Finally, 18 ‘KL’ of oxygen was available from Chakan, 18 ‘KL’ from Bellary and 14 ‘KL’ from Rajeshwari (Hyderabad) at the same time.
 Against this backdrop, the administration had to follow suit with due diligence.
-The daily oxygen requirement of the district is about 17 tons.
-The work started a few days ago in the newly constructed Zilla Parishad building area.
+The daily requirement of oxygen in the district is 17 tons.
+The work started a few days ago in the premises of the newly constructed Zilla Parishad building.
 It is learned that it will still take a few days for the system to become operational.
 If this system is completed immediately, the rush for oxygen will be reduced.

-Municipal team took action against the shopkeepers who kept the shops open even during the lockout.
-A total of 17 shopkeepers were fined Rs.
-5,000 each and 23 citizens were fined Rs.
+A team of Municipal Corporation took action against the shopkeepers who continued their shops even during the lockout.
+A total of 17 shopkeepers were fined Rs 5,000 each and 23 citizens were fined Rs 89,600.